 9. .300 Winchester Magnum

 Considered by many to be the optimum long-range, large-game cartridge, the .300 Winchester Magnum has proven itself worldwide.
 It’s a top choice of military snipers and can launch heavy bullets with high speed and exceptional precision.
 Recoil is stiff and some find it hard to master.
 But if you can shoot this cartridge well, with its supersonic speed out beyond 1,650 yards, you’re just about unstoppable at distance, and there are lots of factory loads and rifles—affordable and expensive—to choose from.

 Norma’s 180-grain BondStrike Extreme at 3,084 fps is new and very flat-shooting.
 Also look at Federal Premium’s 180-grain Nosler AccuBond offering at 2,960 fps.

 - 500-yard drop: 40 inches (based on a 100-yard zero)

 Sign up for Field & Stream’s newsletter to receive the latest and greatest gear reviews and expert hunting and fishing advice.

-The .277 is an oddball bullet diameter, in that it doesn’t fall into the 6.5mm, 7mm, or .30-caliber categories.
-Besides the .270 Weatherby Magnum and 6.8 SPC, the .270 Winchester is the only .277-caliber cartridge made—and the only one that matters to most hunters, given all the guns and loads out there for it.
+The .277 is an oddball bullet diameter, in that it doesn’t fall into the much more common 6.5mm, 7mm, or .30-caliber categories.
+Only a handful of .277-caliber cartridges are made today, but the .270 Winchester is still by far the most popular, given all the guns and loads out there for it.

 10. .270 Winchester